cadet/CADET-Core/README.rst

 - von Lieres, E.; Andersson, J.: `A fast and accurate solver for the general rate model of column liquid chromatography <https://doi.org/10.1016/j.compchemeng.2010.03.008>`_, Computers and Chemical Engineering **34,8** (2010), 1180–1191.

-**Numerics and Modeling:**
+**Major extensions:**

 - Breuer, J. M.; Leweke, S.; Schmölder, J.; Gassner, G.; von Lieres, E.: `Spatial discontinuous Galerkin spectral element method for a family of chromatography models in CADET <https://doi.org/10.1016/j.compchemeng.2023.108340>`_, Computers and Chemical Engineering **177** (2023), 108340.

-- Zhang, W.; Przybycien T., Schmölder J. , Leweke S. , von Lieres E.: `Solving crystallization/precipitation population balance models in CADET, part I: Nucleation growth and growth rate dispersion in batch and continuous modes on nonuniform grids`_, Computers and Chemical Engineering **183** (2024), 108612.
+- Zhang, W.; Przybycien T., Schmölder J. , Leweke S. , von Lieres E.: `Solving crystallization/precipitation population balance models in CADET, part I: Nucleation growth and growth rate dispersion in batch and continuous modes on nonuniform grids <https://doi.org/10.1016/j.compchemeng.2024.108612>`_, Computers and Chemical Engineering **183** (2024), 108612.

 - Püttmann, A.; Schnittert, S.; Naumann, U.; von Lieres, E.: `Fast and accurate parameter sensitivities for the general rate model of column liquid chromatography <http://dx.doi.org/10.1016/j.compchemeng.2013.04.021>`_, Computers and Chemical Engineering **56** (2013), 46–57.

-Additionally, to ensure reproducibility of your work, we recommend citing the zenodo doi corresponding to the specific CADET release that you used.
+Additionally, to ensure reproducibility of your work, we recommend citing the zenodo doi corresponding to the specific CADET-Core release that you used.

-Selected applications that demonstrate the capabilities and use-cases of CADET-Core are highlighted in the `documentation <https://cadet.github.io>`_.
+For a comprehensive list and guidance on citing CADET-Core publications, please refer to the publications section of the `documentation <https://cadet.github.io/master/publications.html>`_.

 Ongoing Development
 -------------------

 We do our best to provide you with a stable API.
-However, CADET is actively developed and breaking changes can sometimes be unavoidable.
+However, CADET-Core is actively developed and breaking changes can sometimes be unavoidable.
 For non-developers, it is recommended to upgrade from release to release instead of always working with the most recent commit.

 Bugs
 ----